nadavmatalon/sudoku_web/README.md

 ##Functional Description

-* The app contains a built-in `Puzzle Generator` that can generate random puzzles at 5 levels of difficulty ranging from 'Very Easy' to 'Very Hard'.
+* The app contains a built-in `Puzzle Generator` that can generate random puzzles at 5 different levels of difficulty, ranging from __Very Easy__ to __Very Hard__.

-* To play, simply clicking on the `down arrow` to open up the Control Pannel, select the level of difficulty and click on `New Puzzle`.
+* To start the game, click on the `Down Arrow` to open up the Control Pannel, select the level of difficulty you like and click on `New Puzzle`.

-* At this point, you can close the Control Panel and start filling-in the blank spaces on the grid with numbers from 1 to 9 according to the rules of the game (the app will only let you fill the empty squares with numbers from 1-9).
+* At this point, you can close the Control Panel and start filling-in the blank spaces on the grid with numbers according to the rules of the game (the app will only let you fill the empty squares with numbers from 1 to 9).

 * If you get stuck, you can toggle between the `Show Solution` &amp; `Hide Solution` views in the Control Panel (the app will remeber your current